valleyofdoom/PC-Tuning/README.md

 Disable Legacy USB Support as it may cause the system to enter System Management Mode (SMM) via System Management Interrupts (SMIs) ([1](https://patents.google.com/patent/US6067589), [2](https://www.kernel.org/doc/Documentation/x86/usb-legacy-support.txt)) which are high priority unmaskable hardware interrupts which cause the CPU to immediately suspend all other activities, including the operating system ([1](https://wiki.linuxfoundation.org/realtime/documentation/howto/debugging/smi-latency/smi)).
 You may need to turn this on to install a new operating system, access BIOS or USB devices in some cases.

 ## 6.19.
-Disable Software Installation Options
+Software Installation Options

 If there are options relating to software installation (e.g. ASUS Armoury Crate), then disable them.
 These types of software are typically in-line with other bloatware which can safely be avoided and are present in various BIOSes ([ASUS](https://www.asus.com/support/faq/1043788), [Gigabyte](https://old.reddit.com/r/gigabyte/comments/106d9ns/gigabyte_control_center_prompt_to_install_every/ja0gc6l), [MSI](https://old.reddit.com/r/MSI_Gaming/comments/14s7so7/how_to_disable_autoinstall_of_msi_center/l6zoigh), [ASRock](https://old.reddit.com/r/ASRock/comments/1bxf8jt/asrock_auto_driver_install_app/kyc904r)).

 ## 6.20.
-Configure PCI Link Speed for Devices
+PCI Link Speed for Devices

 Set PCIe link speed to the maximum supported such as ``Gen 4.0``.
 This may be represented as gigatransfers per second (GT/s) ([1](https://en.wikipedia.org/wiki/PCI_Express#Comparison_table)).
 This helps with alleviating unexpected behavior and issues.